Bonus pension sacrifice: paying your bonus into your pension

 Before we get into the reasons for and against, it’s worth noting that if your pension contributions are a proportion of your salary each month (instead of a lump sum) then if your pay increases, your monthly pension contributions will as well.
 So you’ll automatically be paying more into your pension as a result of your pay rise.
 If on the other hand you pay a fixed amount into your pension each month, then you'll need to decide whether or not to increase that fixed amount.

-Putting your pay rise into your pension is advice you’d be given by many finance and pensions experts – you’ll receive the tax and National Insurance benefits and you’re less likely to miss money you didn’t have before.
+Putting your pay rise into your pension is another option – you’ll receive the tax and National Insurance benefits and you’re less likely to miss money you didn’t have before.
 But as is often the case, your personal circumstances have a huge bearing on if and when is the right time to increase your pension contributions.
 If you’re in the early years of paying a mortgage or raising a family you’re likely to have competing demands for any extra income and it might not be the right time.

 Boost your pension before tax year end

 For the majority of us, the most we or anyone else can pay into our pension each year before having to pay tax on contributions is £60,000.
-It’s called the pension annual allowance and it starts again every year on 6 April and runs until 5 April.
+It’s called the pension annual allowance and it starts again every year on 6 April and runs until 5 April in the following year.
 So if we’re approaching the tax year end and you haven’t used your full tax-free allowance, then topping up your pension from your bonus could be a good idea.

-On the other hand if you’ve nearly used your annual allowance and are worried that paying your bonus into your pension will take you over the limit, you can carry over any unused allowances from the last three tax years.
+On the other hand if you’ve nearly used your annual allowance and are worried that paying your bonus into your pension will take you over the limit, you maybe able to carry over any unused allowances from the last three tax years.